- Travel and Places»

 City Hall is visible from Colorado Blvd.
 From the upper floors of 177 there is a beautiful view of City Hall and the San Gabriel Mountains, as well as northern Pasadena and the Rose Bowl.
 Penthouse options are a plus for this building.

-For many years I had a view of perching peregrines on a church tower.
+For many years workers in the building had a view of perching peregrines on a church tower.
 The birds built their nest on the uppermost floors of 177.